 - Thermostat- The physical unit is tiny and usually within your house, mounted on a wall.
 This regulates your HVAC system’s heating cooling work.

 - Evaporator coil – Evaporator coil is an important part of your air conditioner or heat pump that’s inside your system’s indoor air handler.
 These are triggered when there is a need for cool air.
 These are part of the furnace, but are situated outside the unit of the furnace.

 - Refrigerant line- It is part of the mechanism of cooling.
 These are metal (usually aluminum or copper) tubes that bring the liquid back to the condensing device and to the evaporating coil.

-- Furnace – This is the large appliance usually stored in a closet or the garage.
+- Furnace – This is a large appliance usually stored in a closet or a garage.
 Furnaces can be one of two types: single-stage or two-stage.